- Python Snacks

 cd my-project

-Then, start your project by initializing git (this creates a .git folder in this folder):
+Then, start your project by initializing git (this creates a .git folder in this directory):

 git init